D-Harshith/Procurement-Multi-Agent-System/README.md

 ## Conclusion

-The Starbucks Procurement Multi-Agent System demonstrates how autonomous AI agents can collaborate to manage complex business processes.
+The Coffee supply Procurement Multi-Agent System demonstrates how autonomous AI agents can collaborate to manage complex business processes.
 By dividing responsibilities among specialized agents and enabling their collaboration, the system achieves more sophisticated decision-making than would be possible with a single agent approach.
 This multi-agent architecture provides a scalable foundation for automating procurement decisions while maintaining the flexibility to adapt to changing market conditions and business requirements.
 ```